International Quadball Association: Continental committees

 Under the IQA, there can exist groups of NGBs that work together to form a committee devoted to promoting the sport within the region.
-The only current committee in existence is the European Committee for Quidditch (or Quidditch Europe).
+The only current committee in existence is the European Committee for Quadball (or Quadball Europe).
 It is composed of two representatives from all NGBs within Europe, even those that do not have full representation at the IQA-level.
-Quidditch Europe is in charge of the yearly tournament, the European Quidditch Cup, which contests the best teams across the continent, as well as the European Games, where national teams from Europe come together to compete every other year.
+Quadball Europe is in charge of the yearly tournament, the European Quidditch Cup, which contests the best teams across the continent, as well as the European Games, where national teams from Europe come together to compete every other year.